grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/05 Options.md

 IPs don't include the first and last IP as they are reserved for referring to the network itself and the broadcast address respectively.

 This option can be used for splitting the network traffic from k6 between multiple network cards, thus potentially increasing the available network throughput.
-For example, if you have 2 NICs, you can run k6 with `--local-ips="<IP-from-first-NIC-1>,<IP-from-first-NIC-2>"` to balance the traffic equally between them - half of the VUs will use the first IP and the other half will use the second.
+For example, if you have 2 NICs, you can run k6 with `--local-ips="<IP-from-first-NIC>,<IP-from-second-NIC>"` to balance the traffic equally between them - half of the VUs will use the first IP and the other half will use the second.
 This can scale to any number of NICs, and you can repeat some local IPs to give them more traffic.
 For example, `--local-ips="<IP1>,<IP2>,<IP3>,<IP3>"` will split VUs between 3 different source IPs in a 25%:25%:50% ratio.

 Available in the `k6 run` command.